grqz/grqz/README.md

 ## Hi, I'm GRQZ
 Here should be something random:
-Hey Github moderator, please contact me before you want to suspend my account so that I have time to backup all my code.
+I can't maintain over 7 active branches at the same time for the same repository.
-Thank you!!!
+Please get them reviewed before I can work on the new ones

-Last Update: 2025-02-04 00:44:31.453409+00:00
+Last Update: 2025-02-04 06:13:43.715848+00:00